 We work collaboratively with a range of providers and voluntary organisations in and around York to enhance its curriculum offer to learners.

-Where required, formal Advice and Guidance is provided by trained competence staff and potential and current learners can see an advisor face-to-face, via the telephone or within written format.
-The advice and guidance is confidential and promotes and supports equality of opportunity wherever possible to enable learners and potential learners to make informed choices as to the most appropriate route for their personal and career development.
+Where required, formal Advice and Guidance is provided by trained and experienced staff, and potential and current learners can access an advisor face-to-face, via telephone call or text, or by email.
+Advice and guidance is confidential and promotes and supports equality of opportunity to enable learners and potential learners to make informed choices as to the most appropriate route for their personal and career development.
 Learner safeguarding and wellbeing are paramount with any safeguarding concerns referred to the safeguarding team

 To ensure a high quality of IAG service, through self-assessment and ongoing training and support for staff, York Learning evaluates its provision to ensure that: